Happiness is a direction

 The 'good life' is a direction

-So Rogers explained that happiness (or 'the good life') is a process; a direction that you pursue when you feel psychologically free.
+Rogers explained that happiness (or 'the good life') is a process; a direction that you pursue when you feel psychologically free.
 A process of becoming a more well-rounded and socially-conscious person.
-I like this idea so much that some of the old hands would have noticed that I used to sign my articles off by paraphrasing Rogers:

-It's a fairly enthralling concept and if anyone was precognitive, it was Rogers.
-He was noting this idea fully 40 years before the socially-responsible and well-being driven market was identified.
+It's a fairly compelling concept and if anyone was precognitive, it was Rogers.
+He wrote this down fully 40 years before the socially-responsible and well-being driven market was identified.
 Now that market is worth as much as $300bn in the U.S. alone and represents almost 20% of any given national population.

-It's not surprising that the concept is so popular then.
-As usual, psychology brings out those inner truths.
+It's not surprising that the concept, in it's more common watered-down variety, is so popular then.
+As usual, philosophical psychology brings out those inner truths.
 And whether Rogers was the first person to come up with it or not, certainly his argument is one of the most compelling.
 The 'good life' is a direction.
-I love it.
-Speaking of predicting the future, why don't you learn how job interviews will start becoming more like gameshows?
-And if you want to learn more about the unique human experience, read a short article summing up the three facets that determine who you are.
-Turning scholarship into wisdom without the usual noise and clutter, we dig up the dirt on psychological theories you can use.
-Become an armchair psychologist with The Dirt Psychology.

 Turning scholarship into wisdom we can use at The Armchair Collective.